future timeline technology singularity humanity predictions events 2020 2050 2100

 The death of Osama bin Laden

 During this time, however, the CIA had been working to identify any possible couriers of bin Laden, and, in 2007, one was positively identified and then tracked.
-In 2010, a wire-tapped conversation between the courier - commonly referred to as Abu Ahmed al-Kuwaiti, and another man - helped the CIA to deduce the location of bin Laden's compound, which was located in Abbottabad, Pakistan.
+In 2010, a wire-tapped conversation between the courier – commonly referred to as Abu Ahmed al-Kuwaiti, and another man – helped the CIA to deduce the precise location of bin Laden's compound, which was in Abbottabad, Pakistan.

 After several months of gathering intelligence, it was decided that a mission could be carried out to either capture or kill bin Laden.
-Operation Neptune Spear was conducted on 2nd May 2011 by a team of 79 Navy SEAL commandos after the go ahead was given by President Obama.
-A complex raid on the compound was carried out, with SEALs approaching from all sides and from a helicopter hovering above the roof.
+Operation Neptune Spear was conducted on 2nd May 2011 by a team of 79 Navy SEAL commandos after the go-ahead was given by Barack Obama.
+A complex raid on the compound was carried out with SEALs approaching from all sides and from a helicopter hovering above the roof.
 The team was met with some resistance, but overcame the al-Qaeda operatives defending the building.
 After four others were killed (including the courier), the SEAL team discovered bin-Laden inside the house in his sleeping quarters.
 After a short confrontation, he was shot once in the chest and again above the eye.

-No American operatives were killed in the raid, but a helicopter was crashed and had to be destroyed to cover up top secret flight technology.
+No American operatives were killed in the raid, but a helicopter was crashed and had to be destroyed in order to cover up top secret flight technology.
 Several hours later, the news of bin-Laden's death was announced publicly.
 The event was heralded around the world as a major blow to al-Qaeda and one of the most important events of the decade.
 In America, the public reaction was extremely positive, with parties and parades actually being held.
 This behavior raised eyebrows from other nations however.
 Some also questioned the actual impact bin-Laden's death would have on terrorism and whether the SEALs were right in killing him.

 bin laden timeline of death 2011